Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-11-direct-delivery.md

 Tremblay adjusted the lectern's microphone and considered the men in front of him for a second.
 Canadians, British, Americans, Australians, and a smattering of others, all with long, impressive and heavily classified service records.

 "The last hundred years" he began "have been full of firsts.
 Not all of them were illustrious ones.
 But they're all worth remembering.
-The first world war, the first use of a nuclear weapon...but I think there have been many more positive ones than negative: The first man in space, the first man on the moon, the first woman to travel faster than light."
+The first world war, the first use of a nuclear weapon... but I think there have been many more positive ones than negative: The first man in space, the first man on the moon, the first woman to travel faster than light."

 "Except." he said, adjusting the mic again "...not really.
 Yuri Gagarin, it turns out, was *not* the first person in space, nor was Rylee Jackson the first to exceed lightspeed.
 Those honours both, according to the information we have, belong to a Roman soldier called Lucius Bellator Maximus."